-Temporary Housing & Vacation Rentals
+Long-term or Short-term Housing & Vacation Rentals

 Per Chapter 5.05.030 of the Municipal Code, "the term "engaging in business" means commencing, conducting, or continuing business, and also the exercise of corporate or franchise powers, as well as liquidating a business when the liquidators thereof hold themselves out to the public as conducting business."
-One of the activities conducted within the City by a person, or its employee, agent, representative, independent contractor, broker or another acting on its behalf that constitutes engaging in business requiring registration and acquisition of a business license is "owning, renting, leasing, maintaining, having the right to use, or using tangible person property, intangible personal property, or real property permanently or temporarily located in the City."
+BIMC 5.05 specifically states engaging in business occurs where a person leases real property that is permanently or temporarily located with the City.
+Furthermore,

-At this time, the City does not place additional requirements on temporary/short-term housing or vacation rentals beyond requiring a business license with the exception of defining a suitable dwelling for temporary/short-term or vacation occupation.
+At this time, the City does not place additional requirements on long-term or temporary/short-term housing or vacation rentals beyond requiring a business license with the exception of defining a suitable dwelling for temporary/short-term or vacation occupation.
 According to Chapter 18.36 of the Municipal Code:

 - A "bed and breakfast" means a single-family residence that is owner-occupied and in which (a) three or more guest rooms are provided within the residence or within accessory buildings, for compensation, as overnight accommodations for transient visitors who remain no longer than two weeks in any one visit, and (b) breakfast is customarily included in the charge for the room.
 A bed and breakfast lodging is not a hotel, motel, inn, home occupation or other use defined or regulated elsewhere in this title, except that bed and breakfast establishments containing one or two sleeping rooms may be considered a minor home occupation as defined and regulated elsewhere in the Municipal Code.